buildbarn/bb-clientd/README.md

 -r--r--r-- 9999 root root 799796 Jan  1  2000 ~/bb_clientd/scratch/foo.cpp
 ```

-It is also possible to directory write data into the file system.
+It is also possible to directly write data into the file system.
 The
-backing store for this is configured through "filePool" in the
+backing store for this is configured through the "filePool" option in
-bb\_clientd configuration file.
+the bb\_clientd configuration file.
 Keep in mind that none of the data
-written into the "scratch" directory is persisted across restarts!
+written into the "scratch" directory is persisted across restarts of
+bb\_clientd!

 ### ... to perform Remote Builds without the Bytes